jalaluddin/shopmaker/README.md

 # shopmaker
-An E-Commerce platform for everybody
+An E-Commerce platform for everybody.